shilpac131/AnalysisOfSpeechDeepfakes/README.md

 cd AnalysisOfSpeechDeepfakes
 ```

-**⚠️ Note:** Your audio file/files(s) (to be classified as fake or real) should be present in the AnalysisOfSpeechDeepfakes/audio_files/ directory before running the steps below.
+**⚠️ Note:** Your audio file/files(s) (to be classified as fake or real) should be present in the AnalysisOfSpeechDeepfakes/audio_files/ directory before running the steps below as the docker doesn't recongnize paths from system so before buliding the docker copy the audio files.

   2. Build the Docker Image
   A Dockerfile defines the instructions to build a Docker image with all dependencies and configurations for an application.
 To build the docker image run